dimaspandu/piedpi/README.md

 A request flows through the system in the following order:

 1. Web server routes all requests to `public/index.php`
-2. `bootstrap.php` initializes the application
+2. `bootstrap.php` initializes environment and autoloading
-3. Global exception handling is registered
+3. Environment variables are loaded from `.env`
-4. The Router matches the HTTP method and path
+4. Router matches HTTP method and path
 5. The matched controller method is executed
-6. The controller uses Renderer and Widgets to produce output
-7. The response is streamed back to the client
+6. Controllers return explicit response objects
+7. Renderer streams output or JSON is sent
+8. Custom error routes are invoked if needed (404 / 500)

 There is no hidden middleware stack or container magic.
-The flow is explicit and debuggable.
+The flow is explicit, linear, and debuggable.

 ---